Pork Tenderloin Recipes

-I cook a wide variety of meats, fish, veggies, fruits, breads, pastries, and desserts—often based on what I find on sale at the time.
+I cook a wide variety of meats, fish, veggies, fruits, bread, pastries, and desserts—often based on what I find on sale at the time.
 When pork tenderloin goes on sale at our local stores, I always purchase a couple.
-In this article, I’m going to discuss how to cook it, and I’m also including recipes and a great marinade.
+In this article, I’m going to discuss how to cook it, and I also include recipes and a great marinade.

 What Is Pork Tenderloin?

 Before we get into how to cook this delicious cut of meat and specific recipes, let’s make sure you understand what a pork tenderloin is.
 A pork tenderloin is the filet mignon of the pig.
 The tenderloins are the muscles that run along either side of the backbone.
 Since these muscles aren’t used for moving, they’re the most tender part of the critter.
 In grocery stores and butcher shops, the tenderloins are often sold in pairs.
 They usually weigh between one and two pounds each.

 This particular cut of meat is usually fairly expensive when compared to other cuts of pork, but they have little waste, so they’re practically all edible meat.
 Some might have a small amount of fat or fascia on the outside, but these can be easily removed.

 There Are Many Ways to Cook This Dish